-The idea of the Mediterranean diet started by identifying the pattern of foods eaten in pre-1960s Crete.
-This is what the residents of Crete ate at that time:
+The idea of the Mediterranean diet started by identifying the pattern of foods eaten in pre-1960s Crete:

-- Low glycemic index, meaning a moderating effect on blood sugar
+Low glycemic index, which means they have a moderating effect on blood sugar

 Does It Work for Everyone?

-The fact that conforming to the pattern—nutrient-dense, lots of plant foods, good fats, low impact on blood sugar—is more important than the specific foods eaten is what makes the Mediterranean diet so versatile.
-This also means that vegetarians, vegans and people with dietary restrictions can apply the basic principles to their lifestyles.
+The fact that conforming to the pattern — nutrient-dense, lots of plant foods, good fats, low impact on blood sugar — is more important than the specific foods you eat is what makes the Mediterranean diet so versatile.
+This also means that vegetarians, vegans, and people with dietary restrictions can apply the basic principles to their lifestyles.

 How to Move Toward a Mediterranean Eating Pattern